 Source: Eurostat (2019b)

 Figure 2 shows the level of educational attainment of those employed aged 15-64 years over the last decade.
 In 2018, almost 50% of individuals aged 15-64 years in employment had high educational attainment, 38% had medium and 11% had low levels of educational attainment.
-The educational attainment of those in employment has increased significantly overtime, 36% of those in work in 2007 had this level of education, but by 2018, 50% had this level of education (+14 percentage points).
+The educational attainment of those in employment has increased significantly overtime, 36% of those in work in 2007 had a high level of educational attainment, but by 2018, 50% had this level of education (+14 percentage points).
 The proportion of those employed with medium level qualification has remained almost static at about 36-38% over this period.
 However, there has been a dramatic fall in the total share of total employment accounted by individuals with low educational attainment – falling steadily from 22% in 2007 to 11% in 2018.

 Figure 2: Educational Attainment of those employed aged 15-64 Years, 2007-2018